Azure-Samples/Azure-Information-Protection-Samples/IpcDlpApp/README.md

 Description
 =======================
-IpcDlp is a rich rights-enabled sample application that runs on Windows desktop.
+IpcDlp is a rich protection-enabled sample application that runs on Windows desktop.
 IpcDlp demonstrates how a solution provider may associate IPC templates with certain file types.
 Further it demonstrates use of File APIs to encrypt and decrypt files using the selected templates.
 IpcDlp requires:
     · RMS Client 2.1 is installed on the machine.
     · There’s an RMS server available for IpcDlp.

 Introduction
 =======================
-IpcDlp is a sample rights-enabled Data Leak Protection (DLP) application utilizing  RMS SDK 2.1.
+IpcDlp is a C++ sample protection-enabled Data Leak Protection (DLP) application utilizing  Azure Information Protection SDK 2.1.
  This sample code takes the user through the basic steps that a DLP rights-enabled application should perform by using RMS File API for protecting and consuming restricted content.
+In this sample the application scans an already protected content to read the classification in the document and based on the classification the sample then applies the appropriate protection.

 Building the Sample